Kidapt/kidaptive-sdk-js/README.md

 #### KidaptiveSdk.learnerManager.getLocalAbilityEstimate(localDimensionUri:string)

 Returns the local ability estimate object associated with the localDimensionUri for the selected learner and the current app.
-Local abilities are mapped to local dimensions that represent app specific dimensions that map to dimensions specified in Kidaptive's early learning framework.
+If no local dimension for the given `localDimensionUri` exists, this function will return undefined.
+A local ability represents a learner's proficiency in a dimension in a specific game context.

 ```javascript
 var localDimensionUri = '/local-dimension/uri';